Last updated on May 16th, 2019

 What is the Visa Waiver Program?

-The Visa Waiver Program (“VWP”) is a program that allows citizens of certain countries to travel to the United States for business or tourism for a period of less than 90 days without getting a visa.
+The Visa Waiver Program (“VWP”) is a program that allows citizens of certain countries to travel to the United States for business or tourism for a period of fewer than 90 days without getting a visa.

 Citizens of countries that are not enrolled in the VWP must obtain a B-1 or B-2 visa to visit the United States on business or tourism for less than 90 days.